Best fishing tips for the FISH fanatic...

 Then the fish will bite the best.

 Fishing tip #27 : Memorize this little poem of fishing wisdom.
 I have found it to be true.
 When the wind is blowing in the West, that is when the fishing's BEST!
-I'm thinking of building a trout weather vane like the watercolor I have done here.
-But until I do, check out some of the cool fishing art at www.fishfanatic.etsy.com
+This is my latest watercolor, inspired by a weather vane on top of a lovely home in Middletown Rhode Island. www.fishfanatic.etsy.com

 You're never too young to wear a GYOTAKU tee shirt.
 Boy, how kids love them!
 Here are two of my grandkids, the next generation of fishermen and women.
 I keep some kid size fishing poles around at all times.
 Don't forget to take them catching bait too (tip# 44).
 That's all part of the fun.
 These were made from a nice black crappie, in case you couldn't tell.
 Bass trout pike perch bluegill fish art